ppribadi/casestudy_bikeshare/README.md

     - drop rows with null data
     - drop rows with trip start time greater than trip stop time
-    - drop rows with station ids with lat/lng association anomaly
+    - drop rows with station ids with lat/lng anomaly
-    - drop rows with station names with "Temp" indicating test trips
+    - drop rows with "Temp" in station name indicating test trips
-    - drop rows with durations anomaly (one trip was almost one month)
+    - drop rows with durations anomaly (one odd trip was almost one month)

 #### Merge
 The cleaned csv files are merged into one big csv file for future manipulations.